-It is expected that the Notice of Annual Meeting, this proxy statement and the form of proxy card will first be mailed to stockholders on or about April 7, 2015.
-The Company's 2014 Annual Report on Form 10-K for the year ended December 31, 2014 accompanies this proxy statement.
-On or about April 7, 2015, the Company will also begin mailing a Notice of Internet Availability of KCAP Financial's Proxy Materials to shareholders informing them that this proxy statement, the Annual Report on Form 10-K for the year ended December 31, 2014, and voting instructions are available online.
+On or about March 24, 2016, the Company will begin mailing a Notice of Internet Availability of KCAP Financial's Proxy Materials to shareholders informing them that this proxy statement, the Annual Report on Form 10-K for the year ended December 31, 2015, and voting instructions are available online.
 As more fully described in that Notice, all shareholders may choose to access proxy materials on the Internet or may request to receive paper copies of the proxy materials.